East West Interconnector

 Below, you will find all key documentation relating to the East West Interconnector.

-There are currently no open consultations.
+There are no open consultations at the current time.
 Read about previous consultations below.

 EirGrid Interconnector DAC seek to consult on the Access Rules and Charging Methodology of the East West Interconnector (EWIC).

 The purpose of this consultation is to invite the views of interested parties on the following: